dataresearchcenter/followthemoney/docs/docs/cli.md

 ```

 !!! info
-    One of the jobs of followthemoney is to transliterate text from various scripts to support the comparison of names and other data.
+    `followthemoney` transliterates text from various scripts to support the comparison of names and other data.
 For this reason, the projects depends on `pyicu`, a Python binding for the International Components for Unicode tool.

     On a Debian-based Linux system, installing ICU is relatively simple: